rscircus/rscircus.github.io/content/posts/2020-01-21-tinker-kubecloud.md

 ## Conclusion

-We deployed openfaas and installed the `faas-cli` CLI program on our laptop.
+We deployed OpenFaaS and installed the `faas-cli` CLI program on our laptop.
 Then we rolled out the gateway and proxied it to our laptop such that we could access it locally.

 Armed with this we deployed one function from the store and tested it by various means.
 Finally for the next time, let's see if we can expand our setup and diagnose the system in depth.